ibssasimon/CPE-202/notes/week4day1.md

 * X = computer
 * O = human
     * try to maximize the score for computer
+    * try to minimize the score for human
 1. Base case  - when computer wins (1)
 2. Base case - when human wins (-1)
 3. Base case - when draw occurs (0)